At least 8 dead and many injured after crowd surge at Travis Scott's Astroworld Festival in Houston, officials say – KION546

 More than 300 people treated at field hospital

-More than 300 people were treated at a field hospital set up near the festival, Peña said.
+More than 300 people were treated at a field hospital set up near the festival Friday, Peña said.

 Twenty-three people were taken to hospitals, and eight of them died, Peña said.
 One patient is 10 years old, and at last check was in critical condition, Peña told CNN Saturday morning.